 What began as a meagre DVD rental service in 1998 is now one of the world’s most powerful and renowned media streaming services.
 Having garnered subscribers up to almost 158.3 million, an estimate of nearly 37% of the world’s internet users are using Netflix.

 Having Netflix has become the “in thing” among today’s populace and “binge-watching”, a formerly alien term has now become almost interchangeable with this service.
 Be it cartoons, movies, original web series, TV series and documentaries available in multiple languages as well as subtitles and in varied genres and categories, Netflix has something to offer to all generations and majority nationalities.
+Also, Netflix's personalized recommendation engine is estimated to be worth $1 billion a year and surprisingly 80% of users stream content suggested by it.

 In the early 2000s, Netflix had initiated an open competition offering 1 million dollars prize for the best collective filtering algorithm to predict the ratings of users for films, based on their previous ratings.
 This approach resulted in becoming the turning point for the service.